Boiler leaking water? – Causes & how to fix a leaking boiler

 The problem is, it acts as a sticky plaster.
-So even though it may seem as if you have carried out the boiler repair, the hole is still there.
+So, even if it appears that you have completed the boiler repair, the hole remains.
 And over time, the sealant will break down and then the pipe will begin to leak water once again.

 One of the critical factors in preventing a leaking boiler is in good maintenance.
-So that means ensuring that a heating engineer carries out an annual service and that any small issues are quickly resolved.
+That means having a heating engineer perform an annual service and resolving any minor issues as soon as possible.

-Many minor problems can quickly escalate and result in a boiler leak so as tempting as it might be to ignore them, it’s really important that you don’t.
+Many minor problems with your boiler can quickly escalate and result in a boiler leak, so as tempting as it might be to ignore them, you mustn’t do.

 Also, consider investing in a magnetic boiler filter.
-These help to prevent debris building up in the pipes which could then result in increased pressure on the pipework.
+These assist in preventing debris accumulation in the pipes, which could lead to increased pressure on the pipework.
 That, in turn, can cause a boiler leak, especially on older pipes.

 A magnetic filter can also help improve the efficiency of your boiler.
-That’s because it does not have to work as hard to force the hot water around the heating system and through all of that sludge and debris.
+That’s because it does not have to work as hard to force the hot water around the heating system.
+As well as through all of that sludge and debris.

-In turn, your heating bills will be lower because the boiler isn’t needing to use as much energy to do its job.
+In turn, your heating bills will be lower because the boiler doesn’t need to use as much energy to do its job.

 Is it time for a new heating system?

-If you’re finding yourself calling out a gas engineer on a regular basis then it really is time to consider a new boiler.
-Not only are modern boilers more efficient you’ll also be able to relax without worrying about how much the next boiler repair is going to cost.
+If you’re finding yourself calling out a gas engineer regularly then it is time to consider a new boiler.
+Not only are modern boilers more efficient you’ll also be able to relax without worrying.
+Especially about how much the next boiler repair is going to cost.

 If you’re wondering which boiler is the right one for you we have several guides to help you come to a decision.

-From the cost of a new boiler in our Viessmann boiler prices article through to our in-depth guide on individual boilers such as our Worcester Bosch 8000 review we can help you find the perfect boiler for your home.
+From the cost of a new boiler in our Viessmann boiler prices article.
+And our in-depth guide on individual boilers such as our Worcester Bosch 8000 review.
+We can help you find the perfect boiler for your home.